Helen Millar Craggs: Later life

-After World War II, Craggs and her daughter emigrated to North America, settling in Canada, and saw Christabel Pankhurst sometimes in Los Angeles Craggs returned to London became private secretary and then the second wife to Lord Frederick Pethick-Lawrence, a long-standing suffrage movement leader and sponsor from Surrey, three years after his first wife suffragette Emmeline had died, on St. Valentine's Day, 14 February 1957.
+After World War II, Craggs and her daughter emigrated to North America, settling in Canada, and saw Christabel Pankhurst sometimes in Los Angeles.
+Craggs returned to London and became a private secretary.
+She married, as his second wife, Frederick Pethick-Lawrence, 1st Baron Pethick-Lawrence, a long-standing suffrage movement leader and sponsor from Surrey, three years after his first wife suffragette Emmeline had died.

 In 1969, Craggs, then Baroness Helen Pethick-Lawrence, died on 15 January in Victoria, British Columbia, Canada.